aeadio/dotfiles/zsh/README.md

 #### `plugins/project-history`

 When entering a Git repo (sub)directory, pivots the shell's history to one that is local to the Git project (via `<gitroot>/.history.user` histfile).
 This works fairly well as-is, but I'm investigating replacing this with a SQLite-backed global history mechanism instead, which would track (in addition to other useful things), which Git repo the command was invoked in, so that `widgets/fzf-history` can expose keybinds for swapping between global and per-project history search on the fly.

-#### `functions/zp-*`

-Small helper functions to faciliate installing and removing third-party Zsh plugins as Git submodules.
-Of note is `zp-try`, which clones the plugin(s) to a temporary folder, and starts up a new Zsh shell where they can be demoed.
-This relies on `bin/zshi`.

 #### `rc.d/zle` & `widgets/*`